 The Little Sisters arrived in Boston on April 19, 1870.
 As he witnessed the generosity of the local citizens toward the Sisters, the superior of the local Jesuit community remarked, “What I admire is that these Sisters are such as people describe them.
 One sees that they not only have confidence in Providence, but that they have not a doubt of its protection.
 One sees that they do not calculate, they do not reckon, they do not ask what people will give them for the needs of their poor.”

 In the spring of 1870, the Little Sisters also opened a home in Cleveland.
 A German family provided them with linens, mattresses and all sorts of necessary items, while the bishop, along with a wealthy Protestant, contributed toward the purchase of property.

-The tenth home was established in our Nation’s Capital on February 2, 1871.
+The tenth home was established in New York City, and then the eleventh opened in our Nation’s Capital on February 2, 1871.
 Together with the St. Vincent de Paul Society, Father Walter, parish priest of St. Patrick’s Church, Washington, D.C., provided the Sisters with a house with carpeted rooms, numerous fire places, plenty of furniture and a well-stocked kitchen.
 The Little Sisters were authorized to beg for donations in Federal government buildings – an unprecedented privilege that continued uninterrupted until the tragic events of September 11, 2001.